-For more information about Title IX, please contact the University's Title IX and Disability Coordinator, Jennifer Labate, at (203) 596-6027, JLabate@Post.edu, 800 Country Club Road, Waterbury, CT 06723.
-One may also contact the Deputy Title IX/Sexual Misconduct Response Coordinators, Karin Mann, at (203) 596-4669, or Crystal Vuole at (203) 596-4553.
+For more information about Title IX, please contact the University's Director of Title IX and Disability Services, Jennifer Labate, at (203) 596-6027, JLabate@Post.edu, 800 Country Club Road, Waterbury, CT 06723.
+One may also contact the Title IX and Disability Assistant Coordinator, Rachel Powell, at (203) 591-5231, or the Deputy Title IX/Sexual Misconduct Response Coordinators, Karin Mann, at (203) 596-4669, and Crystal Vuole at (203) 596-4553.
 A person may also file a complaint with the Department of Education's Office for Civil Rights regarding an alleged violation of Title IX by visiting www2.ed.gov/about/offices/list/ocr/complaintintro.html or calling (800) 421-3481.

-The Post University Annual Security Report is available online (https://post.edu/student-services/campus-safety/security-report/) and a printed copy of the report is available, upon request, at the Campus Security office.
+The Post University Annual Security Report is available online https://post.edu/security-report and a printed copy of the report is available, upon request, at the Campus Security office.